 - Enable you to understand the differences between the male and female brain and how that understanding relates to your situation

-- Help you manage your emotions (anger in particular) and learn to relax
+- Help you manage anger and stress and learn to relax

 - Rehearsing successful changes through guided imagery

-- Explore strategies to keep your relationship on track
+- Explore solution focused strategies to keep your relationship on track